skojaku/qstest/README.md

   You can use your quality function of individual communities.
 See ["How to pass my quality function to qstest"](#how-to-pass-my-quality-function-to-qstest).

  * `sfunc`  - Name of the function providing the size of individual communities.
-Following quality functions are available:
+Following size functions are available:
     * qs.n - Number of nodes in a community,
     * qs.vol - Sum of degrees of nodes in a community.